canacoconut-hyper-engineer/Kanako-translate/README.md

 This is a one-page AI-powered translation app.
 Users can enter text in any language and receive translations via OpenAI.

+I chose the **Text Translation** feature for this project because it's both universally useful and ideal for demonstrating interaction design, API integration, and multilingual UX thinking in a simple UI.

 ## 🔧 Tech Stack